LeonardoMC-Technology/LeonardoMC-Technology/README.md

 Hi my name is Leonardo Batista and I'am locking forcoding generator PLUS+ Tryng to crate a operating system.
-If you have any Questions About me contact me in ✉leonardo2015ldbp@gmail.com✉ Follo me on youtube https://www.youtube.com/@leo_batista_world.
+If you have any Questions About me contact me in ✉leonardo2015ldbp@gmail.com✉ Follow me on youtube https://www.youtube.com/@leo_batista_world.

 Spanish: